squint-cljs/squint/doc/ai/adr/0005-cljs-mode.md

 The immutable branch changes the base assumptions.
 Once persistent collections land in core and core functions dispatch through protocols, core is representation-agnostic.
-A keyword type then no longer needs core rewritten, it needs protocol implementations plus a small set of overridden vars.
+A keyword type then no longer needs core rewritten, it needs protocol implementations, a small set of overridden vars and a compiler audit (see Core function reuse).

 This ADR proposes an opt-in compile mode instead of a new default.
 The mode owes no compatibility to string-keyed squint data, which removes